-The Company was incorporated in the Cayman Islands as an exempted company with limited liability on 7 October 2009 under the Companies Law, Cap 22 (Law 3 of 1961, as consolidated and revised) of the Cayman Islands (referred to in this Appendix as the "Companies Law").
-The Memorandum and the Articles comprise its constitution.
+The Company was incorporated in the Cayman Islands as an exempted company with limited liability on 18 January 2010 under the Companies Law, Cap 22 (Law 3 of 1961), as consolidated and revised) of the Cayman Islands (the "Companies Law").
+The Memorandum of Association (the "Memorandum") and the Articles of Association (the "Articles") comprise its constitution.